ceshine/ceshine-hugo/content/post/20200723-synthetic-data-for-qa-model/index.md

 # Preamble

-[“Training Question Answering Models From Synthetic Data”](http://arxiv.org/abs/2002.09599) is a NLP paper from Nvidia that I found very interesting.
+[“Training Question Answering Models From Synthetic Data”](http://arxiv.org/abs/2002.09599) is an NLP paper from Nvidia that I found very interesting.
 Question and answer(QA) data is expansive to obtain.
-If we can used the data we have to generate more data, that will be a huge time saver and create a lot of new possibilities.
+If we can use the data we have to generate more data, that will be a huge time saver and create a lot of new possibilities.
 This paper shows some promising results in this direction.

 Some caveats:

 1. We need models to be able to get decent results.
-(The paper reported that the question generation model with number of parameters from 117M to 8.3B.
+(The paper reported that the question generation model with the number of parameters from 117M to 8.3B.
 See the ablation study in the following sections.)
-2. Generated QA data is still not at the same level of the real data.
+2. Generated QA data is still not at the same level as the real data.
 (At least 4x+ more synthetic data is needed to reach the same level of accuracy.)

 There are a lot of contents in this paper, and it can be a bit overwhelming.
-I wrote down parts of the paper that I think is most relevant in this post, and hopefully it can be helpful to you as well.
+I wrote down parts of the paper that I think is most relevant in this post, and hopefully, it can be helpful to you as well.

 # Method

 ## Components

 There are three or four stages in the data generation process.
-Each stage requires its own separate model:
+Each stage requires a separate model:

-0. [Optional] **Context generation**: When training the following three stage, half of the SQuAD 1.1 training data were used (Figure 2 below).
+0. [Optional] **Context generation**: The SQuAD 1.1 training data were used to train the following three stages (Figure 2 below).
 But when testing/generating, we can choose to use real Wikipedia data or use a model to generate Wikipedia-like data.
 1. **Answer Generation** ($\hat{p} \sim p(a|c)$): A BERT-style model to do answer extraction from the given context.
 The start and the end of the token span are jointly sampled.
 2. **Question Generation** ($\hat{q} \sim p(q|\hat{a},c)$): Fine-tuned GPT-2 model to generation question from the context and the answer.
 3. **Roundtrip Filtration** ($\hat{a} \stackrel{?}{=} a^{\ast} \sim p(a|c,\hat{q})$): A trained extractive QA model to get the answer from the context and the generated question.
 If the predicted answer matches the generated answer, we keep this triplet (context, answer, and question).
 Otherwise, the triplet is discarded.

 The last step seems to be very strict.
 Any deviation from the generated answer will not be tolerated.
 However, given the EM(exact match) of the model trained on SQuAD 1.1 alone is already 87.7%, it's reasonable to expect that the quality of answer predicted by the filtration model to be quite accurate.
-The paper also propose an over-generation technique (generate two questions for each answer and context pair) to compensate those valid triplets being discarded.
+The paper also proposes an over-generation technique (generate two questions for each answer and context pair) to compensate for those valid triplets being discarded.

 {{< figure src="dataflow.png" caption="(Taken from the source paper)" >}}